qgis/QGIS-Documentation/source/docs/user_manual/qgis_browser/qgis_browser.rst

 QGIS Browser
 ************

-The QGIS Browser is a new panel in QGIS that lets you easily navigate in your database.
-You can have access to common vector files (e.g. ESRI shapefile or MapInfo files), databases (e.g.PostGIS or MSSQL Spatial) and WMS/WFS connections.
+The QGIS Browser is a panel in QGIS that lets you easily navigate in your database.
+You can have access to common vector files (e.g. ESRI shapefile or MapInfo files), databases (e.g.PostGIS, Oracle, Spatialite or MSSQL Spatial) and WMS/WFS connections.
 You can also view your GRASS data (to get the data into QGIS see :ref:`sec_grass`).

 .. _figure_browser_standalone_metadata: